perak/kitchen-examples/example-admin-materializecss-sidemenu/README.md

-Admin panel sidemnu example with materializecss (http://materializecss.com/)
+Admin panel sidemenu example with materializecss (http://materializecss.com/)
 ============================================================================

 This example shows the usage of sidemenu layout and component.